pymor/pymor/README.md

 pyMOR can easily be installed with the [pip](https://pip.pypa.io/en/stable/) command.
-Please note that pip versions prior to 21.1 might have problems resolving all dependencies, so running the following first is recommended.
+Please note that pip versions prior to 21.1 might have problems resolving all dependencies, so running the following first is recommended:

     pip install --upgrade pip